-Fast forward to 2020 and QuickTune 7 for Forza Motorsport 7 and QuickTune H4 for Forza Horizon 4 are now available and QuickTune has evolved dramatically from the early days.
+Fast forward to 2020 and QuickTune 7 for Forza Motorsport 7 is now available and QuickTune has evolved dramatically from the early days.
 Most importantly track specific tuning has been added but also many tuning aspects have been refined over time.

 This Tuning Guide is the result of experience and work over the last 5 years with well over 2000 hours spend on tuning alone of all 800+ cars of the Forza franchise.
 I'm now quite confident that this Tuning Guide captures the essence of Forza tuning and hope it will help other beginner or even experienced tuners to advance.
 In the end it was only possibly by the extremely vivid and open Forza tuning community willing to share their knowledge so I want to give something back.

 Now let's follow me down in the rabbits hole...

 Understanding car types, body types and drive types.

 Setting up cars to work good on all tracks.